insure logo

 How much of a low mileage discount can I get?

-California is one state that gets better mileage discounts than others due to its unique laws regarding what and how insurance companies can use rating factors.
-California drivers get around an 11% low-mileage discount, on average.
+California is one state where drivers get better mileage discounts than others due to the state’s unique laws regarding what and how insurance companies can use rating factors.
+California drivers get an average of an 11% low-mileage discount.

 Under state law, mileage is one of the three primary factors insurance companies can use, the other two being a driver’s safety record and years of driving experience.
 So, the discount is larger if you drive fewer miles in California.
 On the other hand, if you drive a lot of miles, your rates will be higher.

 While mileage is normally just one part of the rating factors car insurers look at when setting rates, there are programs that some insurance companies offer where mileage plays a much bigger role in setting your rate.
-These programs are often referred to as PAYD — or “pay-as-you-drive” — insurance.
+These programs are often called PAYD — or “pay-as-you-drive” — insurance.

-One insurance company that is mileage-based is Metromile.
+One mileage-based insurance company is Metromile.
 It has a two-part pricing system where you have a low monthly base rate and then a second per-mile rate.

 The mileage charges are capped at 250 miles per day (150 in New Jersey).